Brooklyn Home Buying Timeline

 What happens here:

-• The deal is fully “in contract” once both sides execute
+• The deal is fully in contract once both sides execute

-6) Mortgage application and commitment (if financing)
+Step 6: Mortgage Application and Commitment (if financing)

-Typical time frame: 4 to 8 weeks
+Typical timeframe: 4 to 8 weeks

-A lender typically cannot finalize underwriting without a fully executed contract.
+Lenders typically cannot finalize underwriting without a fully executed contract.
 If you are financing a co-op, the building will generally require a commitment letter before your board package is considered complete.

 What happens here: